On the Prediction Performance of the Lasso: Introduction

 Let us stress that we focus only on the behavior of the Lasso in terms of the prediction loss and do not explore here such important aspects of the Lasso as variable selection and estimation.
+Moreover, while we give some insights into computational aspects, this work is essentially a theoretical contribution.